Treatments for common vaginal health conditions like bacterial vaginosis (BV) or yeast infections often include a suppository.

 Find a comfortable position.
 You can stand with one foot on a chair, lie on your back with your knees bent, or squat down.
 Carefully unwrap the suppository and remove the plastic wrap.

-Hold the suppository between your fingers with the flat end towards you and gently push the suppository into your vagina with your dominant hand’s index finger (or middle finger).
+Hold the suppository between your fingers with the flat end towards you and carefully push the suppository into your vagina with your dominant hand’s index finger (or middle finger).
 Aim towards the lower back, not straight up.
 It should go in about as far as your finger can comfortably reach.

 Once you have finished inserting your vaginal suppository, wash your hands thoroughly with soap and water.

-Using an applicator (as shown in video)
+Using an applicator

 Open the suppository packaging and place the supplement into the applicator.
 Sometimes you can stand up like this and put your leg on a toilet seat or a chair or a table to gently spread your vulva a little bit so that it's easier to insert the applicator (just like a tampon).